glealnunes/glealnunes/README.md

 ## 🔍 What I'm Up To

-- 🔭 Currently working on a personal website using React and Tailwind CSS
+- 🔭 Currently working in Social Media.
+I have an Instagram page: @gleal_nunes.
-- 🌱 Deepening my knowledge of Design Patterns and front-end architecture
+- 🌱 Deepening my knowledge of Design Patterns and software architecture.
-- 🎨 Combining my passion for design with development skills
-- 🤖 Exploring the intersection of technologies with Agile Methods and AI
+- 🤖 Exploring the intersection of technologies with Agile Methods and AI.

 ## 📂 Featured Projects